‘It’s Beef Lips’: Barbacoa Teeth Fiasco Goes Viral, But Not Without Precedent

 Then again, it would seem that it may have been a big misunderstanding.
 Speaking to Houston news outlet KHOU, San Antonio-based meat vendor The Laxson Company, which supplies meat to El Rincon, explained that it wasn’t teeth Courtney Aguilar had found in her barbacoa, and not even bone.
 According to plant manager Bill Roegelein, it was simply beef lips that she had found, and while it isn’t expected to be found in barbacoa, it is nonetheless edible.

-Laxson’s Roegelein also issued a prepared statement confirming that it was just beef lips, and not teeth found in the barbacoa taco:
+Laxson’s Roegelein also issued a prepared statement confirming that it was just beef lips and not teeth found in the barbacoa taco.

 “We admit cow lips are not the most attractive food item and can resemble teeth.
 Unfortunately, it made its way into this customer’s dish.
 Our products standards are high.
 We meticulously scan our product prior to packaging.

 The above case is far from being one without precedent.
-In 2015, a California man named Devorise Dixon’s complaint about the chicken tenders he ordered at a Los Angeles Kentucky Fried Chicken had gone viral, as he had noticed something “hard and rubbery” in his tenders.
+In 2015, California man Devorise Dixon’s complaint about the chicken tenders he ordered at a Los Angeles Kentucky Fried Chicken had gone viral, as he had noticed something “hard and rubbery” in his tenders.
 Upon further inspection, the tenders closely resembled a breaded, deep-fried rat, and the uproar over Dixon’s claims had forced KFC to independently test the product.
 A Daily Mail report detailed how it was ultimately confirmed that the “rat tender” was just an unusually-shaped piece of chicken, as the restaurant “knew all along.”

 Was this 'deep fried RAT' found in a KFC meal?